valbok/mjpeg-over-http/README.md

 - http://127.0.0.1:8080/snapshot could be used to get a snapshot from the camera.
 - Some clients such as QuickTime or VLC also can be used to view the stream.

-The solution consists of several separate parts:
+The solution consists of several separate tools:

 # Capture::v4l2